 How To Choose the Best Ski Jacket – Buyers Guide

 - Choosing Insulation

 It seems like outdoor gear companies these days are using every hype word they can think of (or make up) to get people excited and extremely confused about what they’re actually buying.

-We’re going to set you straight when it comes to buying your next ski jacket.
+We’re going to go over how to buy the best ski jacket on Amazon.
 This article will take you through what to look for, what to avoid, and how to smell that BS when the local outfitter tries to sell you something you don’t need.

-Once you understand what to look for in a ski jacket you’ll be able to make a decision which saves you money and improves your skiing experience.
-At the end of the article we are going to review a couple ski jackets for you!
+Once you understand what to look for in a ski jacket so you will stay warm and you’ll be able to make a decision which saves you money and improves your skiing experience.

 If you’ve dressed for the outdoors before, you’ve probably heard of layering.
 Layering is a methodology for dressing which leaves the wearer with many varying combinations of clothing that can accommodate a wide range of weather eventualities.

 In other words: wearing a shirt, sweater, and jacket gives you more options than just wearing one really thick coat.

 We’re going to break down layering here into only two main groups: